pete001/eos-mainnet/README.md

 ansible-playbook mainnet.yml --tags=config
 ```

-## Management

-There are a few simple helpers to start/stop/restart the `nodeos` process:
+There are a few simple helpers to restart/stop the `nodeos` process:

 ### (Re)start